ryankopf/ryno/README.md

-# Antispam
+# Ryno

-The antispam gem helps create pages on your Rails site.
+The ryno gem helps create pages on your Rails site.
+This is a project designed to help create a simple CMS system for Rails, without all the clutter.

 ## Usage